 Faby is a hard worker with lots of energy.
-She continues the family legacy because she likes it and has a tremendous respect for the land and her family’s heritage of working the land in the ways that have always been: thoughtful, organic and sustainable.
+She continues the family legacy because she likes it and has a tremendous respect for the land and her family’s heritage of working the land in the ways that have always been: thoughtful, organic, and sustainable.
 She admits that machismo in the industry is pervasive, and a frustration that she deals with regularly, but it doesn’t dissuade her from following her passion.

 The fabrica

-On the side of the fabrica is the nursery, housing baby espadin and papalometl (tobala) plants at various stages of development.
-Impressively, all of the plants in their nursery are started from seed.
-Currently all of Zinancantan’s production is made from wild agaves, with a plan to implement semi-wild cultivation.
-When they are ready to plant, the agaves will be planted in a curved pattern on the slope of a hill, designed to help catch water and stop it from rolling down the side, protecting against erosion- an ingenious idea.
-Faby points out a few of the plants that have withered and darkened, mentioning that plagas, or diseases/pests, are currently strong, and that without chemicals it is very difficult to eradicate them completely.
-Although more difficult, she is committed to organic practices without the use of chemicals, noting that agaves treated with chemicals don’t produce the same quality of mezcal.
-She points out a simple yet effective trap for the type of beetles that can get into and consume agave hearts- it’s a bottle with the female beetle pheromones, that lures the males and traps them, sparing the nearby agaves.
+Faby points out a few of the plants that have withered and darkened, and says that plagas, or diseases/pests, are currently strong, and that without chemicals it is very difficult to eradicate them completely.
+Although organic practices are more difficult, she is committed to growing without the use of chemicals, noting that agaves treated with chemicals don’t produce the same quality of mezcal.
+She points out a simple yet effective trap for the type of beetles that consume agave hearts–it’s a bottle containing female beetle pheromones that lures the males and traps them, sparing the nearby agaves.

 Planning for the future